twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/execute-template.md

 # `execute-template` [*template*...]

 Execute *template*s.
-This is useful for [testing templates](../../user-guide/templating.md#testing-templates) or for calling chezmoi from other scripts. *templates* are interpreted as literal templates, with no whitespace added to the output between arguments.
+This is useful for [testing templates][testing] or for calling chezmoi from other scripts. *templates* are interpreted as literal templates, with no whitespace added to the output between arguments.
 If no templates are specified, the template is read from stdin.

 ## Flags